Economic Growth and Gender Equality: An Analysis Using IMF Data

 params = {}

-# Fetch valid parameters for two datasets
+# Fetch valid parameters for datasets

-for dataset in datasets:
+for dataset in datasets_list:

 params[dataset] = load_or_fetch_parameters(dataset)